 Our café, for example, sits on the ground floor of house number 6, which went up around 1720 on a site in use since at least the early 1300s.

-Café Frauenhuber’s immediate neighbour at number 8 has its own particular claim to fame, being the former 17th/18th century Winterpalais of Prince Eugene.
-It now houses the Finance Ministry; their offices extend into the premises above the coffee house.
+Café Frauenhuber’s immediate neighbour at number 8 has its own particular claim to fame, being the former 17th/18th century palatial townhouse of Prince Eugene, defender of the Habsburg dominions and builder of Belvedere.
+Eugene’s Winterpalais now houses the Finance Ministry; their offices extend into the premises above the coffee house.

 Not that number 6 need be shy about its own history.
 A plaque outside lets visitors know that a couple of adopted sons of Vienna once showed off their musical talents inside the building.
 My rough translation: